-- 2.19.3 Forces should make every effort to avoid recalling members to duty during their rest days and free days, particularly when they fall within a period of annual leave.
+- 2.20.2 In these circumstances a period of annual leave is defined as a period of absence from duty of five days or more where at least one of those days is a day of annual leave and the other days are rostered rest days, days taken in lieu of overtime, public holidays or free days (or days taken in lieu thereof). - 2.20.3 Forces should make every effort to avoid recalling members to duty during their rest days and free days, particularly when they fall within a period of annual leave.
 Changes to published rosters should be kept to a minimum and only made due to exigencies of duty or at the request of members.
-Any changes to rosters should only be made after full consideration of operational, welfare and practical circumstances. - 2.19.4 This agreement is with effect from 1 May 2014.
+Any changes to rosters should only be made after full consideration of operational, welfare and practical circumstances. - 2.20.4 This agreement is with effect from 1 May 2014.
 As at January 2021 we still await this provision being put into Police Regulations 2003 and determinations, however we expect forces to honour the agreement in the meantime.

-2.20 Free day working
+2.21 Free day working

-2.20.1 When an officer is required to perform duty on a free day it attracts the following compensation:
+2.21.1 When an officer is required to perform duty on a free day it attracts the following compensation: